zasha-site/brew-haven/README.md

 ## Running Locally

 1. Clone or download this repository
-2. .Clone the repository and open it using VS Code Live Server.
+2. open it using VS Code Live Server.

 ## Credits